sanchitd5/beacon_monitoring/beacon_monitoring/README.md

 startBackgroundMonitoring(backgroundMonitoringCallback);
 ```

-You can find full code with usage examples for the foreground and background in the project example.
+You can find the full code with usage examples for the foreground and background mode in the project example folder.

-## How to usage
+## How to use
-The first thing you should do is to register the regions.
-The region is represented by beacon's identifier and its ids (ids is optional).
+First, register the monitored regions.
+The region is represented by beacon's identifier and its ids (ids are optional).

 Let's assume that we have two iBeacons:
 ```